Egyptian tomb bat: Genetics

 Based on a study of Egyptian specimens, A. E. Yaseen and colleagues report its chromosome number is 2n = 42 and its autosomal fundamental number is 64.

 Reservoir of MERS-CoV

 An isolate of the MERS-CoV from the first patient identified was found in an Egyptian tomb bat near the victim's home in Saudi Arabia.
 The isolate, found in a fecal pellet from the bat, was found to be a 100% match with the London victim.

 Range and habitat

 Its type locality is Kom Ombo, Egypt.
-Geoffroy's initial description was based on specimens from Kon Ombo and Thebes but he didn't specify which was the type location; D. Kock designated Kom Ombo the type locality in 1969.
+Geoffroy's initial description was based on specimens from Kom Ombo and Thebes but he didn't specify which was the type location; D. Kock designated Kom Ombo the type locality in 1969.

 It is found in Benin, Botswana, Burkina Faso, Democratic Republic of the Congo, Djibouti, Egypt, Ethiopia, Gambia, Ghana, Guinea-Bissau, India, Iran, Kenya, Mali, Mauritania, Niger, Nigeria, Pakistan, Saudi Arabia, Senegal, Somalia, Sudan, Tanzania, Uganda, and Zimbabwe.

 Its natural habitat is dry savanna.

 In South Asia, it prefers tropical thorn forests.